Publications

 Manuscripts & preprints

-Schuler, K.D. (in prep) Morphosyntactic variation is preserved, not regularized when an optional form is rare.
+Schuler, K.D. (in prep).
+Morphosyntactic variation is preserved, not regularized when an optional form is rare.
 Glossa Psycholinguistics

-Chen, Y. & Schuler, K.D. (under review) French Variable Ne-omission in Child-Directed Speech and Children’s Early Productions.
+Chen, Y. & Schuler, K.D. (under review).
+French Variable Ne-omission in Child-Directed Speech and Children’s Early Productions.
 Language Variation and Change | preprint

-Schuler, K.D., Yang, C., & Newport, E.L. (in revision) Children form productive rules when it is more computationally efficient.
+Schuler, K.D., Yang, C., & Newport, E.L. (in revision).
+Children form productive rules when it is more computationally efficient.
 Journal of Memory and Language | preprint

 Papers

-Daoxin Li & Kathryn D. Schuler (forthcoming) Acquiring recursive structures through distributional learning.
+Daoxin Li & Kathryn D. Schuler (forthcoming).
+Acquiring recursive structures through distributional learning.
 Language Acquisition | preprint

-Yiran Chen & Kathryn D. Schuler (2023) Variable ne in the negative utterances of French children and their caregivers.
-BUCLD 47 Proceedings, DOI:
+Yiran Chen & Kathryn D. Schuler (2023).
+Variable ne in the negative utterances of French children and their caregivers.
+BUCLD 47 Proceedings | pdf

-Daoxin Li & Kathryn D. Schuler (2023) Distributional learning of recursive structures: the role of the structural representation.
-BUCLD 47 Proceedings, DOI:
+Daoxin Li & Kathryn D. Schuler (2023).
+Distributional learning of recursive structures: the role of the structural representation.
+BUCLD 47 Proceedings | pdf

-Daoxin Li & Kathryn D. Schuler (2023) Adapting infant looking time paradigms for the web.
-BUCLD 47 Proceedings, DOI:
+Daoxin Li & Kathryn D. Schuler (2023).
+Adapting infant looking time paradigms for the web.
+BUCLD 47 Proceedings | pdf

-Mackenzie E. Fama, Kathryn D. Schuler, Elissa L. Newport, & Peter E. Turkeltau (2022) Impacts of healthy aging and left hemisphere stroke on statistical language learning.
+Mackenzie E. Fama, Kathryn D. Schuler, Elissa L. Newport, & Peter E. Turkeltau (2022).
+Effects of healthy aging and left hemisphere stroke on statistical language learning.
 Language, cognition, and neuroscience, 37:8, 984-999, DOI: 10.1080/23273798.2022.2030481

-Yiran Chen & Kathryn Schuler (2022) Adults regularize unpredictable variation when variants resemble possible speech errors.
+Yiran Chen & Kathryn Schuler (2022).
+Adults regularize unpredictable variation when variants resemble possible speech errors.
 Proceedings of the Linguistic Society of America, 7:1.
 5293, DOI: 10.3765/plsa.v7i1.5293

-Alison C. Austin, Kathryn D. Schuler, Sarah Furlong & Elissa L. Newport (2022) Learning a Language from Inconsistent Input: Regularization in Child and Adult Learners.
+Alison C. Austin, Kathryn D. Schuler, Sarah Furlong & Elissa L. Newport (2022).
+Learning a Language from Inconsistent Input: Regularization in Child and Adult Learners.
 Language Learning and Development, 18:3, 249-277, DOI: 10.1080/15475441.2021.1954927

-Daoxin Li & Kathryn D. Schuler (2021) Distributional Learning of Recursive Structures.
-Proceedings of the Cognitive Science Society, DOI:
+Daoxin Li & Kathryn D. Schuler (2021).
+Distributional Learning of Recursive Structures.
+Proceedings of the Cognitive Science Society | pdf

-Stefan Pophristic & Kathryn D. Schuler (2021) The role of gender in the acquisition of the Serbian case system.
+Stefan Pophristic & Kathryn D. Schuler (2021).
+The role of gender in the acquisition of the Serbian case system.
 Proceedings of the Linguistic Society of America, 6:1, 896–905, DOI: 10.3765/plsa.v6i1.5031

-Yiran Chen & Kathryn D. Schuler (2020) Does Learner’s preference match the typological pattern of Animacy Hierarchy in morphological marking?
-Penn Working Papers in Linguistics, 21:1, DOI:
+Yiran Chen & Kathryn D. Schuler (2020).
+Does Learner’s preference match the typological pattern of Animacy Hierarchy in morphological marking?
+Penn Working Papers in Linguistics, 21:1 | pdf

 Kathryn D. Schuler, Jordan Kodner, & Spencer Caplan (2020).
 Abstractions are good for brains and machines: A commentary on Ambridge (2020).
 First Language, 40:5–6, 631–635, DOI: 10.1177/0142723720906233